ajitkmgithub/DemoConfluence4.0/readme.md

-# Test app for Heckathon-1 from Ericsson Testing SMS
+# Test app for Confluence from EGI SDC team

 This is a quick app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub on using Amazon Cloud.
 All the Open Source Tools used.
 Hence the cost is Zero.